-Measurement Period: Calendar Year 2022 (January 1, 2022 through December 31, 2022)
+Measurement Period: Calendar Year 2025 (January 1, 2025, through December 31, 2025)

-Screening: Completion of a Social Determinants of Health assessment using an ageappropriate and evidence-based screening tool for at least but not limited to, Transportation, Food Insecurity, Social Environment and Housing issues or concerns.
-The name of the screening tool and the results of the screening must be documented in the Electronic Health Record.
-An intervention must be offered to any patient with a positive screen and documented in the medical record.
+Screening: Completion of a Social Determinants of Health assessment using ageappropriate and evidence-based screening questions, for at least but not limited to, Transportation, Food Insecurity, Social Environment and Housing issues or concerns.
+The results of the screening must be documented in the Electronic Health Record.